alexellis/arkade/README.md

 ### How does `arkade` compare to `helm`?

 In the same way that [brew](https://brew.sh) uses git and Makefiles to compile applications for your Mac, `arkade` uses upstream [helm](https://helm.sh) charts and `kubectl` to install applications to your Kubernetes cluster. arkade exposes strongly-typed flags for the various popular options for helm charts, and enables easier discovery through `arkade install --help` and `arkade install APP --help`.

+### Is arkade suitable for production use?

+If you consider helm suitable, and `kubectl` then yes, arkade by definition uses those tools and the upstream artifacts of OSS projects.

+Do you want to run arkade in a CI or CD pipeline?
+Go ahead.

 ### What is in scope for `arkade get`?